 One year later, President Woodrow Wilson proclaimed November 11 as Armistice Day.
 In 1926, it became a permanent legal holiday.
 Great Britain, France, Australia, and Canada also celebrate this day on or near this date: Canada has Remembrance Day, while Britain has Remembrance Sunday (the second Sunday of November).

-Since 2016, the largest number of U.S. veterans served in the Gulf War; previously most veterans had been in the Vietnam War, which took place during the 1960s.
+Since 2016, the largest number of current US veterans served in the Middle East.
+Previously, most veterans had been in the Vietnam War, which took place during the 1960s.
 The Pew Research Center stated in 2021, “there are 5.9 million American veterans who served during the Vietnam era and 7.8 million who served in the Gulf War era, which spans from August 1990 through the present.”

 Around one in ten veterans (9%) are women.

 Of US veterans, more than three-quarters (78%) served in wartime.

 Of the 16 million Americans who served during World War II, just under 500,000 were still alive as of 2018.

 Two million veterans served during the Korean War.

 As of 2017, Alaska, Maine, and Montana were the states with the most veterans.

 Less Americans are joining the military than in earlier years, and fewer members of Congress are veterans than before.

 According to the Pew Research Center, “the US public say people who have served in the military are more disciplined, patriotic, and loyal than those who have not served.”